-Pacific Northwest based Break Mode utilizes influences of dub, krautrock, trip hop, EBM, and left-field disco in his original productions, remixes, and DJ sets .
+Pacific Northwest-based Break Mode utilizes influences of dub, krautrock, trip-hop, EBM, and left-field disco in his original productions, remixes, and DJ sets.
 His EPs Wash One and Televisions showcase immersive, textured production.
 His recent remix of DMX Krew’s Unlikely Seeming blurs genre lines seamlessly while remaining a dancefloor heater.
-Additionally, he also manages the Bed of Roses collective and works on side projects Freak Out! and Wormbox.
+Additionally, he manages the Bed of Roses collective and works on additional projects, including Freak Out! and Wormbox.

 Wormbox: A collaborative musical project with Cole Baby.